 Pink buds burst forth into waxy white blossoms as spring’s tender greenery attires this relatively tightset Egolf cultivar.
 Rounded flower heads feature bud and blossom simultaneously, creating a lovely two-toned effect.
 Lining the spreading branches, handsome, semisheened dark green foliage gives way to an orange-red hue in fall.
 A stellar stand-alone in the mixed border, ‘Cayuga’ claims Viburnum carlesii and Viburnum carlcephalum lineage, and adapts to an array of growing conditions.

 Blooms late April.

-Size: 5' high x 6' wide; hardy to zone 5.
+Size: 5' 0" high x 6' 0" wide.

-Other selections in this genus
+Other selections in this genus: